MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/path.rst

 The drawn path will be filled by the graphic context color or by a linear gradient.

-The path can be transformed by a transformation matrix(This concept is explained in :ref:`Matrix` section) before drawing.
+The path can be transformed by a transformation matrix (this concept is explained in :ref:`Matrix` section) before drawing.

 A `FillType` and an `Alpha Blending Mode` can be applied during the drawing.

 Fill Path With Graphic Context Color
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The opacity value of the drawing is 0xFF.
+The opacity value of the drawing is ``0xFF``.

 .. code-block:: java

    g.setColor(Colors.GRAY);
    VectorGraphicsPainter.fillPath(g, path, new Matrix());

 .. figure:: images/fillPath.png